-If less than 26 cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 33.1.
+If more than 20 cars are entered in the Championship appropriate amendments will be made to the above in accordance with Article 33.1.

-- b) If more than one driver fails to set a time during Q2 or Q3 they will be arranged in the following order : - i) Any driver who attempted to set a qualifying time by starting a flying lap. - ii) Any driver who failed to start a flying lap. - iii) Any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with a) and b) above, grid position penalties will be applied to the drivers in question in the order the offences were committed.
-If, following qualifying, more than one driver incurs a penalty under Article 23.3(e) or Article 23.5(a) preference will be given to the driver whose team first informed the technical delegate that a power unit or gearbox change will be carried out. - d) Any driver who incurs a penalty under Article 23.3(e) or Article 23.5(a) will take precedence over any driver whose qualifying times have been deleted for any reason.
+- b) If more than one driver fails to set a time during Q2 or Q3 they will be arranged in the following order: - i) Any driver who attempted to set a qualifying time by starting a flying lap. - ii) Any driver who failed to start a flying lap. - iii) Any driver who failed to leave the pits during the period. - c) Once the grid has been established in accordance with a) and b) above, grid position penalties will be applied to the drivers in question in the order the offences were committed.
+If, following qualifying, more than one driver incurs a penalty under Article 23.3(e) or Article 23.5(a) preference will be given to the driver whose team first informed the technical delegate that a power unit or gearbox change will be carried out. - d) Any driver required to start the race from the back of the grid after incurring a penalty under Article 23.3(b) will be arranged on the grid behind any driver penalised under c) above. - If more than one driver is required to start the race from the back of the grid they will be arranged in qualifying order. - e) Any driver who incurs a penalty under Article 23.3(e) or Article 23.5(a) will take precedence over any driver whose qualifying times have been deleted for any reason.

-If more than one driver falls into a single category in b) or d) above they will be arranged on the grid in the order they were classified in the previous period of qualifying or, in the case of Q1, the order they were classified in P3.
+If more than one driver falls into a single category in b) or \underline{e}) above they will be arranged on the grid in the order they were classified in the previous period of qualifying or, in the case of Q1, the order they were classified in P3.